google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-offline-web-app/step-5.markdown

 <img src="images/image02.png" width="624" height="350" />
 Load the web app, open Chrome DevTools and if successful you will see "Service Worker Registered" in Chrome DevTools.
-This is the first step to integrating Service Worker into your application.
+This is the first step to integrating service worker into your application.
 It won't work offline by default, but we are on our way.

 <img src="images/image03.png" width="624" height="350" />

 ### Frequently Asked Questions

-**Why is the Service Worker in the root?
+**Why is the service worker in the root?
 Why can't I place it in a `/scripts` directory?**

 For security reasons, a service worker can only control the pages that are